• Skip to primary navigation

 What's the best blender for smoothies?

-Before we moved, I had a NutriBullet which was awesome for smoothies and I loved that you could just make individual ones to take with you on busy mornings.
+I love a NutriBullet which is awesome for smoothies and I love that you can just make individual drinks to take with you on busy mornings.

 You can also use a larger stand blender, it's bigger but you can also use it for lots of other things, not just smoothies.
 The Ninja Smoothie Maker is a great choice.